tonghuikang/sutd-term4/SMA/wk2-insightmaker.md

 In addition, we might want to reach the ideal state faster.
 This means that the city planner should modify the parameters in response to the state of the city - for example, encourage immigration when the city has not reached capacity.

+**The value of developing system dynamics model**

+- You can get whatever you want.
+You might been coercing the result from trial and error.
+- However, it is good to organise your ideas and understand the relationship between the different.
+- It is a powerful way to sell our ideas to the public.

+**General Motors Case Study**

+They thought there were two separate markets
+- the new car market
+- the used car market

+There is a rise of used car 'superstores' - does this affect their profits?

+Actually, the cars with 2-year lease is substituable with new cars, they might well be in the same market.
+In addition, the supply of 2-year-old cars is scheduled and cannot be stopped.
+During financial crisis, the influx of 2-year-old cars will decrease the price of new cars.
+But we need to show that this impact is significant enough to forgo the opportunity of making revenue from 2-year-leases.

+The conclusion is 2-year-leases are bad for profit, 4-year-leases are good for profits.

+They used of a bathtub to illustrate the concept of stock and flow.
+There was no need for the executives to understand the mathematics.

+Results - 1997 financial crisis, Ford was more affected from GM, and car companies now move away from two-year leases.